Balladebits/Balladebits/README.md

 ---------------
-Hi,if you're reading this, maybe you're either from Pony Town or Discord
+Hi,if you're reading this, maybe you're from Discord
 ---------------
 You can Call me Ballade, Nice to meet you ^^